mukopikmin/cordova-bluemix-iotf/README.md

 # Cordova Bluemix IoT app

-Publish sensor data acquired from smart phone to Internet of Things Service in BLuemix.
+Publish sensor data acquired from smart phone to Internet of Things Service in Bluemix at stated periods.

 Following data is published.